Is a Mastiff Chow Chow Mix the Right Dog for You?

 A somewhat longer, thicker coat is typical of these mixes.
 Most of these dogs are likely to have double coats.
 Colors may include reddish-brown, gold, black, or brindle.
 Colors and coat lengths may even vary among littermates.

 Mastiffs and their mixes may have short lifespans of less than ten years.
 However, the addition of Chow blood may add some longevity.
 Chows and mixes often live up to 15 years, so your dog could exceed your expectations with her lifespan.

-Both breeds that contribute to this dog’s ancestry have a long history of being guards and protectors.
+Both breeds contributing to this dog’s ancestry have a long history of being guards and protectors.

-One thing to expect from these dogs is their being very alert. another common trait is a willingness to jump into every activity going on around your home.
+One thing to expect from these dogs is their being very alert.
+Another common trait is a willingness to jump into every activity around your home.

 Buying Mastiff Chow Chow Mix Puppies